fengjixuchui/HiddenWall/README.md

 * The resource to generate the hidden kernel module, yes is invisible not even the root user can see it.
 * The resource to turn the Linux kernel module visible, passing a key to enable the context.
 * Persistence recipe with scripts, to always up HiddenWall when you boot the system.
-* Communication by device char (different from other rootkits that use signal and ioctl)
+* Communication by device char (different from other Rootkits that use signal and ioctl)
 * Random junk code by the binary that turns each generated binary unique

 https://github.com/CoolerVoid/HiddenWall/blob/master/module_generator/scripts/README.md